jacksoncity/custom-wrapped/README.md

 However, all file types are counted in the playback statistics; just don't expect to see top albums, artists, etc. if you don't have FLAC files as your primary file type.

+Inside is also a test .xml that i took randomly from my computer, please feel free to use it for testing purposes.

 Instructions:

 - Inside of foobar2000 go to Library > Playback Statistics > Export Statistics > Settings to your liking.
 (It is recommended to leave all Fields as enabled.)